Weakened Merkel to step down as chancellor in 2021 | Malay Mail

-BERLIN, Oct 29 — Angela Merkel today announced she will quit as German chancellor when her mandate ends in 2021, as she sought to draw a line under a series of political crises that have rocked her fragile coalition.
+BERLIN, Oct 30 — Angela Merkel yesterday announced she will quit as German chancellor when her mandate ends in 2021, as she sought to curtail a series of political crises that have rocked her fragile coalition.

-Often hailed as the world’s most powerful woman and Europe’s de facto leader, Merkel said she hoped her planned departure would end bitter fighting in her coalition and allow it to focus on governing.
+Often described as the world’s most powerful woman and Europe’s de facto leader, Merkel said she hoped her planned departure would end fighting within her coalition and allow it to focus on governing.

 “Today, it is time to begin a new chapter,” she told reporters at her party headquarters.

-Referring to the quibbling strangling her coalition, Merkel noted that “the picture that the government is sending out is unacceptable”.
+Referring to detrimental coalition quibbling, Merkel noted that “the picture that the government is sending out is unacceptable.”

-Electoral drubbings like the latest yesterday in the state of Hessen were “a watershed, but in them could lie a chance” for Germany’s mainstream political parties including her own to find a way forward, she said.
+Electoral drubbings like the one on Sunday in the western state of Hesse were “a watershed, but in them could lie a chance” for Germany’s mainstream political parties including her own to find a way forward, she said.

-The 64-year-old will stagger her political exit by first giving up the leadership job of her Christian Democratic Union after 18 years, when the role comes up for reelection during a party congress in December.
+The 64-year-old chancellor will stagger her political exit by first giving up the leadership of her Christian Democratic Union after 18 years, when the position comes up for reelection in December.

-At least four candidates declared their interest to seek Merkel’s job after she made her stunning announcement.
+At least four candidates declared their interest in Merkel’s job after she made her stunning announcement.

 “I will accept any democratic decision taken by my party,” she said.